 If you decided to install the X Window System packages, you now have the opportunity to configure an X server for your system.
-If you did not choose to install the X Window System packages, skip ahead to Section 3.23, Preparing to Install.
+If you did not choose to install the X Window System packages, skip ahead to Section 3.23.

-If your video card does not appear on the list (see Figure 3-21, Video Card Setup), X may not support it.
+If your video card does not appear on the list (see Figure 3-20), X may not support it.
 However, if you have technical knowledge about your card, you may choose Unlisted Card and attempt to configure it by matching your card's video chipset with one of the available X servers.

-Figure 3-21 Video Card Setup
+Figure 3-20.
+Video Card Setup